jamescgibson/angel-syndicate-list/README.md

 Clone the project.
 The run "bundle install" to install dependencies.
 Then run:

 ```
-./syndicate-list.rb
+bin/export.rb
 ```

+It'll take a loooong time - it's aggregating the tags for every startup that every syndicate lead has every invested in.

-You'll get a file "syndicates.csv".
+Eventually you'll get a file "syndicates.csv".
 Do what you need to do.

 ## License